ZupIT/opensource-tech-radar/content/en/categories/tools/nodemon.md

 type="post"
 layout="details"
 isNew="true"
-description="Nodemon is a tool that optimizes the developers' time, with it it is possible to automatically restart projects with base in node.js when changes in the files are detected."
+description="Nodemon is a tool that optimizes the developers' time.
+You can automatically restart projects based on node.js when changes in the files are detected."
 +++

 {{% tabs/group %}}
-  {{% tabs/item id="0" title="What is it?" content="<p>Nodemon is a tool that optimizes the developers' time, with it it is possible to automatically restart projects with base in node.js when changes in the files are detected.</p>" %}}
+  {{% tabs/item id="0" title="What is it?" content="<p>Nodemon is a tool that optimizes the developers' time.
+You can automatically restart projects based on node.js when changes in the files are detected.</p>" %}}

-  {{% tabs/item id="1" title="Why?" content="<p>It is used in Web projects to facilitate development and productivity.</p>" %}}
+  {{% tabs/item id="1" title="How we use it?" content="<p>It is used in Web projects to facilitate development and productivity.</p>" %}}

   {{% tabs/item id="2" title="For who?" content="<a href='https://usebeagle.io/' target='_blank'>Beagle</a>" %}}